aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-php/php-programmers-guide/working-with-task-baselines-in-php/creating-a-task-baseline-in-php/_index.md

 **PHP Code**

 {{< highlight php >}}

- # Instantiate project object

 $project = new Project($dataDir . 'test_tasks.mpp');

-\# Set baseline for the entire project

 $baselineType=new BaselineType();
 $project->setBaseline($baselineType->Baseline);
 print "Set baseline for the project.".PHP_EOL;
 {{< /highlight >}}

 ## **Download Running Code**
 Download **Creating a Task Baseline (Aspose.Tasks)** from any of the below mentioned social coding sites: